-Stolen Calculators, A Search Warrant, And 2 Memories Of What Happened
+Stolen Calculators, A Search Warrant And 2 Memories Of What Happened

 On whether learning about how detailed Halbert's investigation was changes McKelvey's perspective

-No I don't think that changes it...
+No I don't think that changes it. ...
 I think when you have black students being afraid that multiple officers are going to come through their door, they're gonna be pulled out of class or arrested at track practice — and you have white students that are afraid that, maybe, they might get detention — I think that that discrepancy is worth talking about.

 On whether Halbert would have done things differently